On Cremona Transformations of P^3 which factorize in a minimal form: Introduction

-On the other hand, in \cite{Co} A. Corti proved that the so-called Sarkisov program, consisting of an algorithm to decompose a birational map between two Mori fiber spaces as product of elementary \emph{links}, works in dimension 3 in the context of terminal singularities.
-This deep result about the structure of birational maps straightforward gives neither information about the structure of Cremona transformations nor about the structure of $\cre(\PP^3)$.
-In fact, consider the directed graph whose vertexes end edges are, respectively, the (isomorphism classes of) Mori fiber spaces and the elementary links connecting two Mori fiber spaces.
-For a Cremona transformation the Sarkisov program establish a strategy to construct a non trivial path in that graph which starts and ends at $\PP^3$; moreover, that path is in general not unique and the strategy above introduces singular varieties.
+On one hand, in \cite{Co} A. Corti proved that the so-called Sarkisov program, consisting of an algorithm to decompose a birational map between two Mori fiber spaces as product of elementary \emph{links}, works in dimension 3 in the context of terminal singularities.
+This deep result about the structure of birational maps does not give straightforward information about either the geometric structure of Cremona transformations or the structure of $\cre(\PP^3)$.
+Indeed, consider the directed graph whose vertices and edges are, respectively, the (isomorphism classes of) Mori fiber spaces and the elementary links connecting two Mori fiber spaces.
+The Sarkisov program establish a strategy which to a Cremona transformation associates a non trivial path in that graph which starts and ends at $\PP^3$; however, that path is in general not unique and the strategy above introduces singular varieties.

-In \cite{Ka87} S. Katz rediscover the interesting classical result that general cubo-cubic Cremona transformations (i.e. defined by the maximal minors of a $4\times 3$-matrix of general linear forms) are the unique birational maps $\varphi:\PP^3\tor\PP^3$ not defined exactly along a smooth curve; in particular he shows such a $\varphi$ may be realized by blowing up that curve and then contracting an irreducible divisor onto a smooth curve which is, in fact, projectively isomorphic to the first one; in other words, $\varphi$ is an special kind of elementary link of type II in the sense of the Sarkisov program (see \cite{Co}, \cite[Chap.
+On the other hand, in \cite{Ka87} S. Katz rediscovers the interesting classical result that general cubo-cubic Cremona transformations (i.e. defined by the maximal minors of a $4\times 3$-matrix of general linear forms) are the unique birational maps $\varphi:\PP^3\tor\PP^3$ not defined exactly along a smooth curve.
+In particular he shows that such a $\varphi$ may be realized by blowing up that curve and then contracting an irreducible divisor onto a smooth curve; in other words, $\varphi$ is a special kind of elementary link of type II in the sense of the Sarkisov program (see \cite{Co}, \cite[Chap.
 14]{Mat} or \cite[Chap.
 5]{Do-notes}).
-More generally, a \emph{Special Cremona transformation} is a birational map $\phi:\PP^n\tor\PP^n$ whose base locus scheme is a smooth and connected subvariety $V\subset \PP^n$; in \cite{CrKa} and \cite{ESB} Special Cremona transformations have been classified for $\dim V\leq 2$ and $codim V=2$; all these transformations correspond to special elementary links of type II.

-The study of special Cremona transformations was initiated, at least systematically, by Semple and Tyrrell in \cite{ST1}, \cite{ST2} and \cite{ST3}.
-This type of Cremona transformation is extremely rare and it is exactly by this reason, following the philosophy of \cite{ST3}\footnote{Semple and Tyrrell start \cite{ST3} by writing: \emph{Any Cremona transformation defined by a homaloidal system of primals with a single irreducible non-singular base variety is a rare enough phenomenon to merit special study.}} , we think they become interesting.